Medicare and Social Security

 - Can you do the work you did before?
 If you can still do the same job, with accommodation at a different location or the same location, but at reduced hours, you don’t have a qualifying disability.

 - Can you do any type of work?
 They look at what jobs might be like what you do now and consider whether you could do them with your limitations.
-If they think you can, then you are disqualified from getting a disability.
+If they think you can, then you are disqualified from receiving disability.

 Social Security notifies you of the good news; they approved you for benefits.
 The letter explains you are to receive a monthly benefit based on lifetime average earnings of [amount] effective [date].
 You read further and discover your first check should arrive in six months from the Social Security Approval effective date.
 That’s right; it takes six full months to cut that first check.
 If your approval occurred on June 15, begin counting six-months on July 1, not June 15.
 Your first check, therefore, comes on January 1.